misiekii123/metealologia-frontend/README.md

 # MeteALOlogia-frontend
-Frontend service of the "MeteALOlogia" project.
+Frontend service of the "MeteALOlogia" school project, available in Polish.
 The project's goal is to sustain a web of weather stations.
 Measurements will be accessible through this website.
-For now, it's hosted on https://mini0nki.duckdns.org:10200/
+For now, it's hosted on https://metealologia.pl:10200/

 ## Run locally
 1. Installation